vertify-earth/biomass-prediction/README.md

 - **PALSAR**: L-band SAR
 - **Digital Elevation Model**: Topographic information

+More on this here : `docs/satellite-data.md`

-The input stack was generated in Google Earth Engine.
-You can find the script to generate the 59 band stack in the utils folder.
+The input stack was generated in Google Earth Engine using this script: `scripts/satellite_data_preparation.js`

 ## Features